Picovoice/rhino/README.md

 yarn add @picovoice/rhino-node
 ```

-Create instances of the Porcupine class by specifying the path to the context file:
+Create instances of the Rhino class by specifying the path to the context file:

 ```javascript
 const Rhino = require("@picovoice/rhino-node");